tongwu-msft/azure-rest-api-specs/api-index/index.md

 Once you have a valid client registration, there are essentially 2 ways of integrating with Azure AD to acquire an access token:

-- Using Azure AD's platform/language-neutral OAuth2 service endpoints.
+- Azure AD's platform/language-neutral OAuth2 service endpoints, which is what we will use.
 Just like the Azure REST API endpoints you are using, the instructions provided in this section make no assumptions about your client's platform or language/script when using the Azure AD endpoints; only that it can send/receive HTTPS requests to/from Azure AD, and parse the response message.
-- Using the platform/language-specific Azure AD Authentication Libraries (ADAL).
+- The platform/language-specific Azure AD Authentication Libraries (ADAL).
 The libraries provide asynchronous wrappers for the OAuth2 endpoint requests, and robust token handling features such as caching and refresh token management.
 For more details, including reference documentation, library downloads, and sample code, please see [Azure Active Directory Authentication Libraries](https://azure.microsoft.com/documentation/articles/active-directory-authentication-libraries/).

 The 2 Azure AD endpoints you will be using to authenticate your client and acquire an access token are referred to as the OAuth2 `/authorize` and `/token` endpoints.
 How you use them will be dependent on your application's registration, and the type of [OAuth2 authorization grant flow](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#authorization-grant) you need in order to support your application at run-time.
 For the purposes of this article, we will assume that your client will be using one of the following authorization grant flows: authorization code or client credentials.
 Follow the instructions for the one that best matches your scenario, to acquire the access token you will use in the remaining sections.

 #### Authorization code grant (interactive clients)
-This grant can be used by both web and native clients, and requires credentials from a signed-in end-user in order to delegate resource access to the client application.
-This grant uses the `/authorize` endpoint to obtain an authorization code (in response to user sign-in/consent), and the `/token` endpoint to exchange the authorization code for an access token.
+This grant can be used by both web and native clients, and requires credentials from a signed-in user in order to delegate resource access to the client application.
+It uses the `/authorize` endpoint to obtain an authorization code (in response to user sign-in/consent), followed by the `/token` endpoint to exchange the authorization code for an access token.

 1. First your client will need to request an authorization code from Azure AD.
 See [Request an authorization code](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-code/#request-an-authorization-code) for details on the format of the HTTPS GET request to the `/authorize` endpoint, and example request/response messages.
 The URI will contain query string parameters, including the following that are specific to your client application: